We have inadvertently deleted data from our site. Can it be restored?

 Typically, customers choose to simply copy the records from a restore site into new records on the production site and associate them manually with the other records because of the high fee to restore the database back with all table insertions exactly as they were when the items were deleted.
 For example, re-create the deleted incident and manually associate it to the contact record.

-Please understand that Oracle Service Cloud Technical Support cannot assist you with retrieving, moving, copying, or any data management tasks.
+Please understand that Oracle B2C Service Technical Support cannot assist you with retrieving, moving, copying, or any data management tasks.

 File attachements are not included in a restore site.
 If you need specific file attachments, please include a list with your request.